NLnetLabs/cascade/doc/manual/source/glossary.rst

     not able to obtain the necessary DNSSEC RRs.
 This can occur when the security-aware resolver is not able to contact security-aware name servers for the relevant zones."

+  Primary server
+    "Any authoritative server configured to be the source of zone transfer for one or more [secondary] servers."
+(Quoted from :RFC:`1996#section-2.1`) Or, more specifically, :RFC:`2136` calls it "an authoritative server configured to be the source of AXFR or IXFR data for one or more [secondary] servers".
+Primary servers are also discussed in :RFC:`1034`.
+Although early DNS RFCs such as :RFC:`1996` referred to this as a "master", the current common usage has shifted to "primary".

+  Secondary server
+    "An authoritative server which uses zone transfer to retrieve the zone."
+    (Quoted from :RFC:`1996#section-2.1`) Secondary servers are also discussed in :RFC:`1034`.  :RFC:`2182` describes secondary servers in more detail.
+Although early DNS RFCs such as :RFC:`1996` referred to this as a "slave", the current common usage has shifted to calling it a "secondary".